About the Forest of Reading

 Programs for Kids

 In October, the school aged-programs are launched when the lists of nominated titles are announced by the OLA.
 Most schools and libraries start to run the program in December/January.
-School-aged programs are given in May at the Festival of Trees, the Golden Oak Award is given in June at the Learner' Conference and the Evergreen Award is given during Ontario Public Library Week each October.
+School-aged programs are given in May at the Festival of Trees, and the Evergreen Award is given during Ontario Public Library Week each October.

 Registering Your School, Library or Child